automata-tech/snowflake/README.md

 `npm run export`

 This will put a static version of the site in `out/`. (note that it will assume that the website will be served under the `/snowflake/` path, see `next.config.js` for more information)

-## Future work

-* Load initial data from a file, to improve flexibility.
-* Add restricted job title selection and validation.